CAPS FAQs

 Mental health support for Arizona Online and Distance Education students:

-Arizona Online and Distance Education students qualify for three free counseling sessions with iConnectYou.
-Find out more about health care and mental health support options for Arizona Online students.
+Find out about health care and mental health support options for Arizona Online students.

 Mental health support for faculty & staff: